Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Path-Counting Interpretation of Linear Extensions

 Now assume that $j = \ell + 1$, and assume the truth of the required assertion for $j = \ell$.
 Suppose that $(t_{i, \ell})_{i = 0}^m$ is of the form $0, 0, \ldots, 0, c_1, c_2, \ldots, c_t, 0, \ldots, 0$, where $c_i > 0$ for $1\le i\le t$.
 Then we know that $(c_i)_{i = 1}^t$ is log-concave.

-Let $k$ be the first index such that the lattice point to the right of $c_k$ is not in the strict interior of $R$.
+Let $k$ be the first index such that the lattice point directly above $c_k$ is not in the strict interior of $R$.
 Figure~\ref{fig:log-lemma} depicts this situation, with the region between the solid lines denoting the cells not in $B\cup R$.
-We see that the next column of values, $(t_{i, \ell + 1})_{i = 0}^m$, is
+We see that the next higher row of values, $(t_{i, \ell + 1})_{i = 0}^m$, is